AlonaVladymyrovaTrinity/AlonaVladymyrovaTrinity/README.md

 # Codewars
 <p>
-<a href="www.codewars.com/r/aDsx6g">Codewars</a> is an open source community of people with common interest and passion for coding.
+<a href="www.codewars.com/r/aDsx6g" target="_blank" rel="noopener noreferrer">Codewars</a> is an open source community of people with common interest and passion for coding.
 It offers huge learning opportunities by solving programming challenges (refered to as katas) and sparring with other programmers in code snippets (called kumite).
-Challenges are available in a large variety of languages and are validated using a custom <a href="https://en.wikipedia.org/wiki/Test-driven_development">TDD</a> framework.<br><br>
+Challenges are available in a large variety of languages and are validated using a custom <a href="https://en.wikipedia.org/wiki/Test-driven_development" target="_blank" rel="noopener noreferrer">TDD</a> framework.<br><br>
 Link to my profile:<br>
 <p align="left">
   <img src=https://www.codewars.com/users/AlonaVladymyrova/badges/large/>